smartcontractkit/chainlink/README.md

 2. Install [NodeJS 12.22](https://nodejs.org/en/download/package-manager/) & [Yarn](https://yarnpkg.com/lang/en/docs/install/)
    - It might be easier long term to use [nvm](https://nodejs.org/en/download/package-manager/#nvm) to switch between node versions for different projects: `nvm install 12.22 && nvm use 12.22`
 3. Install [Postgres (>= 11.x)](https://wiki.postgresql.org/wiki/Detailed_installation_guides).
-   - You should [configure Postgres](https://www.postgresql.org/docs/12/ssl-tcp.html) to use SSL connection (or you can set `?sslmode=disable` in your Postgres query string).
+   - You should [configure Postgres](https://www.postgresql.org/docs/12/ssl-tcp.html) to use SSL connection (or for testing you can set `?sslmode=disable` in your Postgres query string).
 4. Ensure you have Python 3 installed (this is required by [solc-select](https://github.com/crytic/solc-select) which is needed to compile solidity contracts)
 5. Download Chainlink: `git clone https://github.com/smartcontractkit/chainlink && cd chainlink`
 6. Build and install Chainlink: `make install`